-- The storage tank temperature is acquired with sensor(s) (legionella function not possible with thermostats) - The legionella function was activated by defining a setpoint (operating line 130). - Holiday function and operating mode changeover via contact H1 are not active - Charging is effected via the heating system and not with the electric immersion heater
+- The storage tank temperature is acquired by 1 or 2 sensors (legionella function with thermostats is not possible) - The legionella function was activated by defining a setpoint (operating line 130). - D.h.w. heating is on (button ⊨ is lit) - The holiday function is not active - Charging is effected via the heating system and not with the electric immersion heater